-Context:
+Elements:

-Context([d, formatter]) Dictionary with easy-to-read formatting.
+Context ([d, formatter]) Dictionary with easy-to-read formatting.
+UpdateContext (subcontext, update[, value,]) Update context of passing values.

 Functions:

-difference(d1, d2) Return a dictionary with items from $d1$ not contained in $d2$ . get_recursively(d, keys[, default]) Get value from a dictionary d recursively. intersection(dicts, kwargs) Return a dictionary, such that each of its items are con- tained in all dicts (recursively). str_to_dict(s) Create a dictionary from a dot-separated string s. update_nested(d, other) Update dictionary $d$ with items from other dictionary. update_recursively(d, other) Update dictionary d with items from other dictionary.
+contains (d, s) Check that a dictionary d contains a subdictionary defined by a string s . difference(d1, d2) Return a dictionary with items from $d1$ not contained in $d2$. format_context (format_str) Create a function that formats a given string using a context. get_recursively(d, keys[, default]) Get value from a dictionary d recursively. intersection (dicts, kwargs) Return a dictionary, such that each of its items are contained in all dicts (recursively). str_to_dict(s) Create a dictionary from a dot-separated string s . str_to_list(s) Like str_to_dict() , but return a flat list. update_nested(d, other) Update dictionary d with items from $other$ dictionary. update_recursively(d, other) Update dictionary d with items from $other$ dictionary.

-2.1.1 Context
+2.1.1 Elements